multipotentialite-aj/multipotentialite-aj/README.md

 - 🇨🇦 I'm a visual designer based in Ontario, Canada.
 - ☕️ I’m interested in editorial, UI/UX, and front-end development.
 - 🖊 I’m currently learning React.js.
-- 📖 I’m looking to collaborate on editorial & web design.
+- 📖 Open to collaborate in editorial & web design.

 <!---
 multipotentialite-aj/multipotentialite-aj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.